 Being a teacher gives your retirement more meaning.
 Being surrounded by younger people keeps you young at heart.
-And staying busy, socializing, and keep learning are key ingredients to happiness in retirement.
+And staying busy, socializing, and to keep learning are key ingredients to happiness in retirement.

 The demand for teachers in the U.S. is high because of the enormous teacher shortage that is growing every year.
 This has led to states creating alternative paths for people to become aspiring public school teachers that are faster and very affordable.
 And makes the chances of you getting hired as a teacher in retirement much higher.
 So when you’re considering becoming a teacher in retirement, now is a perfect time.